 Located in the heart of Indian Hill this hidden gem is one of the best family trails that I have stumbled across.
-The trail head can be located off Given Rd.
-Coming from Route 50 you will want to turn onto Given Rd and the trail head is about a half mile up to the left.
+The trailhead can be located off Given Rd.
+Coming from Route 50 you will want to turn onto Given Rd and the trailhead is about a half-mile up to the left.

 Keep small kids near you while going through these parts.
 Most of the areas have cones and can be spotted in enough time to wrangle in any small hikers.
-Many side trails allows you and your hiking companions to explore the creek and more.
-This is the perfect trail for families, small children and pets.
+Many side trails allow you and your hiking companions to explore the creek and more.
+This is the perfect trail for families, small children, and pets.

 Dog lovers rejoice because this trail will give your four-legged friend something to wag their tail about.
-This trail is frequented by many dogs without leashes so keep that in mind when bring your furry pal.
+This trail is frequented by many dogs without leashes so keep that in mind when bringing your furry pal.

-The trails are not that well-marked and to my knowledge I have yet to find a map of the different trails.
+The trails are not that well-marked and to my knowledge, I have yet to find a map of the different trails.
 Therefore, it’s easy to take a wrong turn and end up on a different trail, but the good news is that they all connect for the most part or will take you to a trailhead.

 There is also a trail that leads directly to the creek which is perfect for those little explorers.
 Kids can easily do these trails, just be sure to bring trail mix and water.
 Just in case you get turned around and it takes a little longer to get back to the car.